forta-network/forta-bot-workshop/activity-1-large-token-transfers/README.md

 ## 2. Add Logic to Bot Code

-Inside of src/agent.ts, there is a handler called `handleTransaction`.
+Inside of [src/agent.ts](https://github.com/forta-network/forta-bot-workshop/blob/main/activity-1-large-token-transfers/src/agent.ts#L16), there is a handler called `handleTransaction`.

 This handler is invoked for **EVERY** transaction on the network.
 We'll be adding our detection logic here.

+This is what it looks like before we add anything
 ```typescript
 const handleTransaction: HandleTransaction = async (
   txEvent: TransactionEvent